Frequently Asked Questions

 For new teams (typically the youngest age group just getting started), coaches are assigned once the teams are formed (after tryouts).
 For existing teams, coaching assignments will be announced prior to tryouts.

 The cost (club fees) is dependent upon the number of practices and level of play.
-Our U8-10 age groups (7v7 teams) register seasonally and the cost per player ranges from $1,500 to $1,650.
-Our U11-U19 age groups (9v9 & 11v11 teams) register on annual basis as 90% of our players participate in fall and spring seasons.
-The cost for the full year ranges $3,300 to $3,600.
+All of our age groups register on an annual basis as 90% of our players participate in fall and spring seasons.
+There will be a spring opt-out form to complete by December 1 for those you do not plan on playing in the spring.
+The cost for the full year ranges $3,100 to $3,800.

 A $500 non-refundable deposit is required to accept your spot on a team after you have been invited to a team.